tachiyomiorg/website/website/src/docs/faq/application/downloads.md

 ---
 title: Downloads
-description: Frequently Asked Question related to Downloads.
+description: Frequently Asked Question about Downloads.
 ---

 # Downloads
-Frequently Asked Question related to Downloads.
+Frequently Asked Question about Downloads.

 ## Downloading Multiple Chapters or Series Concurrently
 The app does not support parallel downloads from a single source to prevent potential IP bans due to excessive requests.